João Moreira Salles

 João Moreira Salles (Rio de Janeiro, born 1962) is a Brazilian documentarian and president of the Moreira Salles Institute.

 In 2006, he founded the magazine piauí.
 He has also taught courses on documentary at the Pontifical Catholic University of Rio de Janeiro and Princeton University.

+As of July 2026, he has a net worth of US$5.1 billion.

+Personal life

+He is the son of Brazilian diplomat and banker Walter Moreira Salles, making him the brother of businessman Fernando Roberto Moreira Salles, banker Pedro Moreira Salles and film director Walter Salles, of Oscar-winner I'm Still Here and Oscar-nominated Central Station.